-As of , 2012, our general partner and its affiliates owned common units and subordinated units representing an aggregate % limited partner interest in us.
-In addition, our general partner owns a 2.0% general partner interest in us and all of our incentive distribution rights.
+After this offering, our general partner and its affiliates will own common units and subordinated units representing an aggregate % limited partner interest in us (or common units and subordinated units representing an aggregate % limited partner interest in us, if the underwriters exercise their option to purchase additional common units in full).
+In addition, our general partner will own a 2.0% general partner interest in us and all of our incentive distribution rights.